EDITOR’S NOTE: This column by PDN Senior Staff Writer Paul Gottlieb first appeared Nov. 10, 2000. We print an updated version every Veterans Day.

 What’s clear is that Anderson’s actions were truly heroic.

-He died the next day and was buried in Tacoma, where his parents moved after he enlisted.
+He died the day after tucking a live grenade into his midsection to save his fellow soldiers and was buried in Tacoma, where his parents moved after he enlisted.

 He was among 12 Medal of Honor recipients in the 4th Marine Division.